dweggyness/AltReality-Project2/docs/index.md

 Shyngys:

 ![Screenshot](https://www.imgur.com/cx7CvOk.png)
 - **Room 2** includes the position interaction.
 There are 4 plates and the user has to press on them with a correct path to open the door to the next room.
+I thought for some time about how to make it simple for the user to understand that thhe plates are interactable and you can stand on them.
+In my opinion, just making them a little different color from the floor and above, make it perfectly look like a plate.
+In addition, one of the plate is right at the beginning, therefore the user will press on it!
 I implemented it by making the plates public in code, so that it would be easier to assign them in the editor.
 The following code was for the declaration of the path and of the MeshRenederes
   ```
   public MeshRenderer meshRenderer1;
   public MeshRenderer meshRenderer2;